-By Rachel Reiff Ellis Reviewed by Neha Pathak, MD, WebMD Lead Medical Editor
+By Rachel Reiff Ellis Reviewed by Neha Pathak, MD, WebMD Lead Medical Editor director of rhinology and endoscopic skull base surgery at Boston Medical Center in Massachusetts.

 There are lots of different types of polyps.
 Some are more severe than others, and some have different treatments than others.
 So when you look at what problems might develop as a result of nasal polyps, the answer can be, well, complicated.